xendk/custode.el/README.md

 * `d`: Disable a task.
 Stops a task from running automatically again.
   Interactively, this will also delete the task buffer, unless called with a prefix argument.
-* `c`: Set task arguments.
+* `a`: Set task arguments.
 When arguments has been set, they're added to the shell command when the task run.
 A use case is temporarily adding arguments to a test command to only run a subset of tests.
   Note that arguments only persist in the current Emacs session,